private-octopus/c4/doc/c4-design.md

 from 10 to 65 Mbps after almost 200 RTT -- by which time the LEO station might have connected to a different orbiting satellite.
-To go faster, we implement a "cascade": if three successive pushings all result in increases of the nominal CWND, C4 will reenter the "startup" mode, during which each RTT can result in a 100% increase of CWND.
+To go faster, we implement a "cascade": if three successive pushings all result in increases of the nominal rate, C4 will reenter the "startup" mode, during which each RTT can result in a 100% increase of rate and CWND.

 # Supporting Application Limited Connections {#limited}